rightsaidjames/cypress-starter-kit/README.md

 # Cypress Starter Kit

-A no-nonsense Cypress template for copying into new or existing projects, with some sensible defaults and useful helper functions.
+Test edit - A no-nonsense Cypress template for copying into new or existing projects, with some sensible defaults and useful helper functions.

 ## What's included